YagizTansu/nlp_project_unimi_political_2025/README.md

 # NLP Project - Political Tweet Analysis

+Repository containing the code of the project for the "Natural Language Processing" course (Academic Year 2024-25) at the University of Milan, as part of the Master Degree in Computer Science.

+**This project is intended for educational purposes only.**

 This project collects and analyzes tweets from Turkish politicians to perform natural language processing tasks.

+## Project Proposal

+**Politics of emotions or propaganda?
+(P3)**

+This project explores how emotional language is used strategically in political texts, such as speeches, social media posts, or debates—to influence perception and manipulate audience response.
+Students will design a pipeline using transformer-based models to detect emotional framing, categorize tone (e.g., fear, pride, outrage), and highlight shifts in sentiment across political stances or media sources.
+The goal is not just to classify emotion, but to interpret its rhetorical function within the discourse.

+In order to perform the task, the project should:

+- Use pre-trained transformer models (e.g. RoBERTa, BERT fine-tuned on GoEmotions) to classify emotions expressed in each text.
+- Examine how specific emotions (e.g. fear, anger, pride) are used across parties, time periods, or topics to shape opinion.
+- Create plots or dashboards comparing emotional tone across actors, media types, or ideological groups.
+- Apply explainability methods (e.g. SHAP, attention heatmaps) to highlight emotional trigger words and rhetorical patterns.

+## AI Disclosure

+AI-generated content has been used in this project.

+**Model Used:** Claude 4 , ChatGpt

+**Purposes:**
+- Generating and improving testing scripts
+- Enhancing the fine-tuning process implementation
+- Debugging and fixing issues in comparison report generation
+- Code optimization and error resolution

+**Extent of Integration:**
+All AI-generated code was reviewed and modified as needed, and integrated only after verifying that the changes aligned with the project requirements.
+The project's scope, structure, methodology, evaluation logic, and code were developed independently, with AI assistance for improvements and debugging.

 ## Project Structure